Losing a loved one is a heart wrenching time for anyone.

 Who can go to a funeral?

-Individuals quarantining at home following their return to England from overseas may leave quarantine to attend the funeral of a close family member or a member of their household.
-Individuals in managed quarantine (following arrival in England having been in or through a red list travel ban country) may (before the 10 day period since arrival is completed) request to attend the funeral of a close family member or a member of their household.
+Individuals quarantining at home following their return to England from overseas may leave quarantine to attend the funeral of a close family member or a member of their household but should take a lateral flow test in the 24 hours before the service.
+Individuals in managed quarantine (following arrival in England having been in or through a red list travel ban country) may (before the 10-day period since arrival is completed) request to attend the funeral of a close family member or a member of their household.
 Those who test positive during their quarantine period are strongly advised not to attend a funeral in person and attend virtually where possible, due to the risk they pose to others.

 How many people can attend a funeral service?